What is a full-time equivalent (FTE)?

 - Divide by the number of full-time hours in your chosen period (2,080 for annual FTE)

-(10 x 40) + (10 x 20) = 600 total weekly hours worked
+(10 × 40) + (10 × 20) = 600 total weekly hours worked

-600 ÷ 40 = 15 FTES
+600 ÷ 40 = 15 FTEs

 This free FTE calculator helps you estimate the number of full-time equivalent employees on your team by taking work hours and dividing by standard working hours per full-time employee.
+Use the calculator to streamline your workforce planning and get accurate FTE counts.

 Why you need to calculate FTE for your business

-- Budgeting accuracy: Estimate the number of full-time employees needed to complete projects and allocate resources appropriately
+- Budgeting accuracy: Estimate the number of full-time employees needed to complete projects and allocate resources appropriately for budget allocation decisions

 - Workforce planning: Identify hiring needs by comparing current FTE capacity to workload demands

-How to calculate employee costs using FTE hours
+How to calculate employee costs using FTE

-To calculate employee costs:
+To compute employee costs:

 - Multiply the employee's hourly wage by the number of hours worked that year